ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking_non_bank_lending.md

 #### Dates
 It is expected that data consumers needing this data will call relatively frequently to ensure the data they have is representative of the current offering from a bank.
 To minimise the volume and frequency of these calls the ability to set a _lastUpdated_ field with the date and time of the last update to this product is included.
 A call for a list of products can then be filtered to only return products that have been updated since the last time that data was obtained using the _updated-since_ query parameter.

 In addition, the concept of effective date and time has also been included.
 This allows for a product to be marked for obsolescence, or introduction, from a certain time without the need for an update to show that a product has been changed.
 The inclusion of these dates also removes the need to represent deleted products in the payload.
-Products that are no long offered can be marked not effective for a few weeks before they are then removed from the product set as an option entirely.
+Products that are no longer offered can be marked not effective for a few weeks before they are then removed from the product set as an option entirely.

 Obsolete versions: [v1](../../../../includes/obsolete/get-products-v1.html), [v2](../../../../includes/obsolete/get-products-v2.html), [v3](../../../../includes/obsolete/get-products-v3.html).